CDTDigital/CDT-ADPQ-0117/README.md

 ### User-Centric Design (c, d, j)
  - [ ] User team (People) - describe characteristics and number

-The User-centered design (UCD) process outlines the phases throughout a design and development life-cycle all while focusing on gaining a deep understanding of who will be using the product.
+The User-centered design (UCD) process outlines the phases throughout a design and development life cycle all while focusing on gaining a deep understanding of who will be using the product.
 The international standard 13407 is the basis for many UCD methodologies.
 It’s important to note that the UCD process does not specify exact methods for each phase.

-Here are principles we apply to ensure a design is user centered:
+Here are principles we apply to ensure a design is user-centered:

  *	The design is based upon an explicit understanding of users, tasks and environments.
  *	Users are involved throughout design and development.